aaronallen8455/graph-trace/README.md

   If you have a function binding that takes a rank-n quantified type as a parameter, this can cause compilation with the plugin to fail.
 With GHC 9.2 and above, giving a type signature to the binding will resolve the issue.
+  Another option is to use a newtype wrapper over the rank-n portion.
 - __Performance__
   Since additional work must be done to instrument the code, compilation may be noticeably slower than normal.
 Additionally, the instrumented program may